Painless Hadoop / Ubuntu / EC2

 Wait for juju status to show everything in a happy state and then run your jobs.

-Check out the juju status output for a 10-slave cluster here
+Check out the juju status output for a simple 10-slave cluster here